 Julian, California is best known for apple pie, but the town's orchard roots go deeper than dessert.
 The same apple harvests that fill the bakeries on Main Street have quietly built a small but genuinely good drinking scene.
-You will find hard cider flights made from locally grown fruit, craft beer with apple worked right into the recipe, and tasting rooms tucked into historic buildings you would never guess were wineries.
+You will find hard cider flights made from fresh-pressed fruit, craft beer brewed right in the mountains, and tasting rooms tucked into historic buildings you would never guess were wineries.

 Here is where to drink in Julian and what to order when you get there.